Computing

 It is taught discretely in our hourly computing sessions in Years 1-6 once a week, which builds on the introduction to computing established in EYFS.

 The second part involves using computing as part of the children’s personal development.
 This involves the teaching of a Movie Making unit as part of the progressive Community Action strand of GROWTH Enrichment.
-Additionally, it also focuses on extra-curricular activities such as After School Film Club and also incorporates assemblies delivered to the whole school and in classes.
+It also incorporates assemblies delivered to the whole school and in classes.
 The inclusion of Safer Internet Day also covers this part.

-The discreet aspect of the Computing curriculum is underpinned by the Purple Mash scheme of work which provides progression and a clear focus on learning key knowledge and skills.
+The discreet aspect of the Computing curriculum is underpinned by the Teach Computing scheme of work which provides progression and a clear focus on learning key knowledge and skills.

-The Purple Mash Computing Scheme of Work is a comprehensive set of resources aligned to the National Curriculum for Computing, Technology and Digital Competence.
-It exposes children to a wide variety of digital tools, technological skills and innovations to enable them to become informed members of the digital community.
+The Teach Computing Curriculum exposes children to a wide variety of digital tools, technological skills and innovations to enable them to become informed members of the digital community.

 Curriculum Progression of the Three Computing Strands